 Things to do:

-- If you have a hanging baskets, turn them a bit every week as this encourages even growth.
+- If you have a hanging baskets or plants in pots, turn them a bit every week as this encourages even growth.

 - If you don’t have hanging baskets, not to worry there is still still plenty of time to get some going.